Housing Options Privacy Notice BCP

 Please read BCP Council’s general Privacy Notice as well as this notice

 What we do

-The council’s housing service assesses your housing situation, provides advice, information and support if you are homeless, threatened with homelessness or need housing assistance to access housing related support services.
+The council’s Housing Options and Partnerships service area assesses your housing situation, provides advice, information and support if you are homeless, threatened with homelessness or need housing assistance to access housing related support services.
 Support services could include emergency or temporary accommodation, private rented, supported housing, financial support or any other housing type or related support service.

 The purposes we use your personal information for

 We collect and process your personal information to provide these services to you.
 This will include: